gradle/gradle/design-docs/build-migration-verification.md

       compare instanceof CompareBuildOutcomes
     }

+##### Upgrading from pre 1.2 Gradle versions

+Gradle 1.2 will be the first version of Gradle that as this comparison functionality.
+As such, special accommodations need to be made to help people upgrading from earlier versions.

+The issue is that to generate the outcomes model, a tooling API model is needed that will not be available in older Gradle versions.
+In this scenario, instead of generating the outcomes we can infer them from the other side of the comparison (as we will do for Ant and Maven initially).
+This implies that at least one side of the comparison must be 1.2 or higher.

+There's an implementation difficulty in this in that `GenerateGradleBuildOutcomes` will need extra configuration in this mode (namely, the set of outcomes to duplicate).

 #### Gradle Upgrade *plugin*

 There will be a plugin tailored to running Gradle upgrade comparisons, named `verify-gradle-upgrade`.